abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol1-ex-1.md

    ![](media/ex-1-11.png)

-1. In the Visual Studio Code, run the below commands in the terminal to set your **Username** and **Email**, which Git uses for commits.
-Make sure to replace GitHub account email and username.
+1. In Visual Studio Code, run the following commands in the terminal to set your **Username** and **Email**, which Git uses for commits.
+Make sure to replace the GitHub account email and username.

    >**Note**: For the email format github_cloudlabsuser_xxx@xxx.com, the corresponding username will follow this format: github-cloudlabsuser-xxx